Investigations of Charge Collection and Signal Timing in a multi-pixel Silicon Drift Detector: Introduction

 \section{Introduction}

-Sterile neutrinos\footnote{The term \textit{sterile neutrino} refers to an additional fourth mass eigenstate that is not purely sterile but an admixture with the three active flavor eigenstates.} are a natural and minimal extension to the Standard Model~(SM) of particle physics~\cite{Adhikari2017}.
+Sterile neutrinos\footnote{The term \textit{sterile neutrino} refers to an additional fourth neutrino mass eigenstate that is not purely sterile but an admixture with the three active flavor eigenstates.} are a natural and minimal extension to the Standard Model~(SM) of particle physics~\cite{Adhikari2017}.
 These neutrinos could resolve various open questions in neutrino physics and cosmology depending on their production mechanism~\cite{Abazajian2012, Domcke2021}.
-For a mass~$m_{4}$ in the~\si{\keV}-range, sterile neutrinos would be a promising dark matter candidate~\cite{Boyarsky2019}.
+For a sterile neutrino mass~$m_{4}$ in the~\si{\keV}-range, these particles would be a promising dark matter candidate~\cite{Boyarsky2019}.
 The mixing of active and sterile neutrinos is characterized by the active-sterile mixing amplitude~$\sin^{2}{\Theta}$, which allows to search them in the single $\upbeta$-decay of unstable isotopes like tritium.